Quick Table of Contents

 The ContextLoaderListener will create the spring context specified by contextConfigLocation.
 The spring context's lifecycle will match the web application.
 It will be started and stopped when the webapp is started and stopped.

-To get a the beans in the spring context, get access to the ServletContext.
+To get at the beans in the spring context, get access to the ServletContext.

 javax.servlet.ServletContext servletContext = ..